wwfyde/dify-docs/en/tutorials/model-configuration/README.md

 Integration methods differ between these categories.

-**Proprietary Model Providers:** Dify connects to all models from an integrated provider.
-Set the provider's API key in Dify to integrate.
+**Proprietary Model Providers:** MoLook connects to all models from an integrated provider.
+Set the provider's API key in MoLook to integrate.

 {% hint style="info" %}
-Dify uses [PKCS1\_OAEP](https://pycryptodome.readthedocs.io/en/latest/src/cipher/oaep.html) encryption to protect your API keys.
+MoLook uses [PKCS1\_OAEP](https://pycryptodome.readthedocs.io/en/latest/src/cipher/oaep.html) encryption to protect your API keys.
 Each user (tenant) has a unique key pair for encryption, ensuring your API keys remain confidential.
 {% endhint %}

 **Hosted Model Providers:** Integrate third-party models individually.